Let me just put it out here and say: The only bad thing about Outer Worlds is the duration of the game – It’s too short for such a fantastic game!

-Like typical Fallout: New Vegas fashion, every option you take has both short and long term consequences.
+Like typical Fallout: New Vegas fashion, every option you take has short- and long-term consequences.
 Character customization is almost limitless as well and it won’t make THAT much of a difference to the point of game-breaking yet it still helps make certain skill checks and gameplay easier so as to affirm your insecurities of whether the character you specifically tailored made a difference.

-Just like how you don’t know what’s wrong with you in real life, you start off with “Attributes”, which are your core stats and can’t be changed later on.
-They’re divided into three broad categories: body, mind, and personality and influence your “Skills”.
+Just like how you don’t know what’s wrong with you in real life, you start with “Attributes”, which are your core stats and can’t be changed later on.
+They’re divided into three broad categories: body, mind, and personality.
+These influence your “Skills”.

-Before you go into skills, you get to choose an “Apititude”, which is a relatively new addition to a RPG.
-You get to choose a “vocation” (this term is used loosely here) that determines what jobs suit you and your Skills go up (or down) accordingly.
-Thus far everything mentioned above is permanent.
+Before you go into skills, you can choose an “Aptitude”, a relatively new addition to an RPG.
+You get to select a “vocation” (this term is used loosely here) that determines what jobs suit you, and your Skills go up (or down) accordingly.
+Thus far, everything mentioned above is permanent.

 “Skills” are the stats that actually affect your gameplay.
-You have your “let’s settle this with violence” stats that empower your combat abilities, your “let’s talk these out stats” which are your Persuasion and Lie skills (similar to what my ex successfully mastered), and finally your “lets finish this before it even begins” stats such as Hack, Lockpick, Sneak, etc.
+You have your “let’s settle this with violence” stats that empower your combat abilities, your “let’s talk these out stats”, which are your Persuasion and Lie skills (similar to what my ex successfully mastered), and your “let’s finish this before it even begins” stats such as Hack, Lockpick, Sneak, etc.

-Beeteedubs, there are Flaws too.
-They unlock when you find something bad about yourself, like me everyday.
+Bee tee dubs, there are Flaws too.
+They unlock when you find something wrong about yourself, like me every day.
 E.g. if you get hit by mechanicals too many times, you’ll get more damage from them moving forward.
 However, it isn’t that bad because 1.
-You can choose to accept a Flaw or not and 2.
+You can choose to accept a Flaw or not, and 2.
 Every Flaw accepted grants you 1 Perk point to unlock another Perk.